 Polished black mudstone or greywacke cosmetic palette in the form of a turtle with protruding head with incised eyes.
 Ivory inlay is now missing from the eyes.
 Objects like this were used with a pebble to grind minerals such as malachite to make eyepaint.
 Chipped in places and the limbs are broken off.
-Compare to 'Prehistoric Egypt Corpus' (1921), p.
-LII, 14 D; Compare with a similar turtle-shaped palette in the British Museum 37913 dated to Naqada I.
+Compare shape with W. M. F. Petrie, ‘Prehistoric Egypt Corpus’ (London, 1921) pl.
+LII 14 D; Compare with a similar turtle-shaped palette in the British Museum 37913 dated to Naqada I.